bluescan/bip39tools/README.md

 I know what I'd do if someone was importing a mnemonic -- I'd ignore the checksum completely and allow the user to access their funds.
 If they entered it wrong they'll know soon enough as all balances will be zero.
 However, not everyone is me, so the only conclusion is that users generating their mnemonic phrase for the first time must err on the side of caution.
 The hash must be valid.
-For a 24 word mnemonic sentence, a computer must be involved... calculating a SHA256 hash without one is an exercise in insanity.
+For a 24-word mnemonic sentence, a computer must be involved... calculating a SHA256 hash without one is an exercise in futility.

 If a checksum is really that important, why not choose something much simpler than SHA-256.
-Something that you could compute easily on pen and paper (which can be burned afterward).
-The number of bits of the SHA-256 hash that are actually used in BIP-39 is (only) between 4 and 8 (inclusive, depending on total word count), so the fact that SHA-256 is
-(currently) cryptographically secure is irrelevant.
+The number of bits of the SHA-256 hash that are actually used in BIP-39 is (only) between 4 and 8 (inclusive, depending on total word count), so the fact that SHA-256 is (currently) cryptographically secure is irrelevant.
+Something that you could compute easily on pen and paper (which can be burned afterward)... maybe even a 'check sum'.

-One final note.
+Final note.
 I have perhaps been too much of a critic.
-Overall BIP-39 is completely functional and reliable.
-The fact that so many multiples of 32 (160, 192, 224, and 256) end up being divisible by 11 after adding the multiple divided by 32 is 'pretty neat'.
+BIP-39 is great and I'm glad it exists.
+The fact that so many consecutive multiples of 32 (160, 192, 224, and 256) end up being divisible by 11 after adding the multiple divided by 32 is 'pretty neat'.

 ### Self Tests
 A good number of SHA-256 vectors from NIST are tested (URLs to follow).
 Test vectors for BIP-39 from Trezor's GitHub (https://github.com/trezor/python-mnemonic/blob/master/vectors.json) are also confirmed when running the self test.

 ### Mnemonic Phrase Language
 Supported languages for the generated word list are: English, Czech, Portuguese, Italian, French, Spanish, Japanese, Korean, Chinese_Simplified, Chinese_Traditional.
 These are all the sanctioned lists available (10) at the time this tool was created.
-For languages with special characters (French and up), this tool provided the option to save the list to a file.
+For languages with special characters (French and up), this tool provides the option to save the word-list to a file so you can read them in a good utf-8 text editor afterwards.
+While I don't recommend it, if you're running on a fully air-gapped machine that will be either wiped after use, or never connected to a network again, it should be fine.

 ### Hardware Setup
 What hardware should this be run on.
-This software needs those entropy bits to compute the checksum.
+This dice software (or any other tool for generating a 24-word phrase) needs those entropy bits to compute the checksum.
 I'm toying with the idea of running it on an air-gapped Raspberry Pi Zero (non-W).
-Something like that.
-More to fill out in this section.
+These devices a) Don't cost an arm and a leg. and b) Have no wifi or Bluetooth.
+I don't have dice2bip39 running yet on 32bit ARM though (ARMv6) so this is still 'work in progress'.

 ### Building
 It's a cmake C++ project.
 Install cmake and Visual Studio Code.
 Open the dice2bip39 directory VS Code.
 Same instructions for Windows and Linux.